pennhanlee/tp/docs/UserGuide.md

 ### Listing all books : `list`

 Want to see all your books in storage?
-Use the List Command to display all of the books that you have added since the day you started!
+Use the List Command to display all the books that you have added since the day you started!

 Format: `list`